 Secure File and Storage Systems

-We are investigating the use of strong authentication, encryption, and other mechanisms to safeguard data stored in network-attached storage systems and long-term archival storage systems.
-Adding security to large storage systems presents a serious challenge to scalability that we are addressing with the use of aggregate capabilities.
+We investigate the use of strong authentication, encryption, and other mechanisms to safeguard data stored in network-attached storage systems and long-term archival storage systems.
+Adding security to large storage systems presents a severe challenge to scalability that we are addressing using aggregate capabilities.
 We are also exploring protocols to verify remote storage and formal verification of secure network-attached storage.

 We are investigating a system that integrates the seemingly incompatible features of encryption and deduplication.
 Combining the two can allow for efficient storage of data under arbitrary classification.
 However, difficult issues arise in combining these features, such as safe data destruction and privacy preservation in the face of network analysis.